barbuza/scoped/README.md

 # scoped
-don't mess this Manager and QuerySet, easily add scopes to your django models
+don't mess with Manager and QuerySet, easily add scopes to your django models

 ## usage